2023 Best Online Master's in Information Technology (IT) Degrees

 Receiving a master’s in information technology is a major step in launching or enhancing an IT career and sets students up for a high earning potential.
 The IT master’s degree provides students with professionally focused skills in information technology that incorporate perspectives from business and management.
 The programs allow students to further their understanding of how to manage and be a part of a comprehensive IT support systems within a thriving business through classroom and hands-on learning.
 Most programs take 2 years to complete and require around 30 credit hours to receive your degree.
 Students can take graduate-level courses in cyber-law and ethics, telecommunications management, e-business technologies, database management, software engineering and computer programming.
 Management courses discuss project management and leading in a technology setting.

-As more and more businesses are relying on the internet and computers to facilitate their day-to-day operations, IT professionals have become in high demand.
-According to the Bureau of Labor and Statistics, the IT field is expected to increase 13% by 2026.
-The BLS claims that within that timeframe there will be more than half a million jobs added in this field.
+As businesses have come to rely on the internet and computers to facilitate their day-to-day operations, IT professionals are in high demand.
+According to the Bureau of Labor and Statistics, computer and information systems occupations are expected to increase 13% through 2030 and more than half a million jobs are expected in this field.
 For graduates with a master's degree in computer and information technology may find plenty of opportunities in this growing field.
-Information support systems are integral to making sure a company’s information infrastructure run smoothly and safely and information technicians are the first line of defense, making them invaluable to employers.
+Information support systems are integral to making sure a company’s information infrastructure runs smoothly and safely and information technicians are the first line of defense, making them invaluable to employers.

 A master's degree in information technology can open a wide variety of leadership roles in information systems, including IT manager, project manager, senior database administrator, information security specialist, systems analyst, network architect, and software developer.
 These managerial-focused careers allow for higher-level positions and a higher earning potential.
-Master’s in IT programs will prepare you for these opportunities by offering a variety of high-quality, informative courses that focus on how students can apply the knowledge they received in the classroom to the business world.
+Master’s in IT programs are designed to prepare graduates for these advanced opportunities by offering a variety of high-quality, informative courses that focus on how students can apply the knowledge they received in the classroom to the business world.

-IT managers run the IT team of any business, institute, or organization.
+- Computer and information systems managers run the IT team of any business, institute, or organization.
 They are knowledgeable about every aspect of information technology and oversee all of the company's electronic systems and networks.
 They work with upper-management to effectively communicate the business' needs to other IT technicians.
-In 2016, IT managers had an average annual income of $135,800.
+These professionals have an average annual income of $151,150.

-The chief technology officer (CTO) of a business oversees all of the company's technological departments.
+- The chief technology officer (CTO) of a business oversees all of the company's technological departments.
 This is an executive-level position and involves managing a team of IT specialists.
-The average salary for a CTO is $153,860 per year.
+The average salary for a CTO is $163,399 per year, according to PayScale data.

-A chief information officer (CIO) is the executive who oversees all of the IT strategies for a business.
+- A chief information officer (CIO) is the executive who oversees all of the IT strategies for a business.
 They often work directly with the CEO in order to organize and implement IT networks in the best possible way.
 The average annual salary for a CIO is $111,832, according to Indeed employment data.

-IT project managers organize and monitor projects related to information technology.
+- IT project managers organize and monitor projects related to information technology.
 This requires leadership and managerial skills as project managers often have to oversee teams of IT specialists.
-The average salary for an IT project manager is currently $85,779 per year.
+The median salary for an IT project manager is $88,494 per year, according to PayScale.

-Senior database administrators arrange and store important information for an organization.
+- Senior database administrators arrange and store important information for an organization.
 They are responsible for keeping the information safe and accessible.
-The average annual salary for a senior database administrator in 2017 was $87,020.
+The median annual salary for a senior database administrator is $98,860.

-Information security specialists are responsible for monitoring and maintaining a network's security system.
-In 2017, their average annual salary was $95,510
+- Information security specialists are responsible for monitoring and maintaining a network's security system.
+Their average annual salary is $103,590.

-Systems analysts look at an organization's computer system and provide design assistance that aims to make the network run better and more efficiently for the organization.
-In 2017, the average annual income for a systems analyst was $88,270.
+- Systems analysts look at an organization's computer system and provide design assistance that aims to make the network run better and more efficiently for the organization.
+The average annual income for a systems analyst is $93,730.

-A network architect designs an organization's communication and information networks.
+- A computer network architect designs an organization's communication and information networks.
 These networks could be designed for small or large business and could be intranets, wide area networks (WAN), and local area networks (LAN).
-The average salary for a network architect was $104,650 in 2017.
+The average salary for a network architect is $116,780.